ELbioinfogene/GENOMEPERI/README.md

 The function GENOME_COMPARE looks at two SNP_GENOMEs and scores the identity of matched RSIDs

-Note on Chromosome ID number: All reads on Chromsome X are marked as Chromosome 23, Y is 24 and Mitochondria is 26 The 23&Me data I have uses strings 'X', 'Y', and 'MT' - however my datasets are both from males My Ancestry.com dataset uses integers 23 AND 25 for X - this is my female dataset SNP_GENOME objects use integers to harmonize these different formats, however all Chromosome X reads are consolidated - a future feature could be separate X identities to determine multigeneration inheritance.
+Note on Chromosome ID number: All reads on Chromsome X are marked as Chromosome 23, Y is 24 and Mitochondria is 26.\n The 23&Me data I have uses strings 'X', 'Y', and 'MT' - however my datasets are both from males.\n My Ancestry.com dataset uses integers 23 AND 25 for X - this is my female dataset.\n SNP_GENOME objects use integers to harmonize these different formats, however all Chromosome X reads are consolidated - a future feature could be separate X identities to determine multigeneration inheritance.
 If you are using 23&Me data from a female and have more information feel free to contact me so I can have the code handle this.